SylvainGa/Calculator/README.md

       1 P/Y
       Calc FV

+   If have the missing formulas, get in contact with me (github or email) and I'll see what I can do.

 - The memory value is saved and restored when the app is relaunched.
 Storing 0 deletes it.
 - Swiping the result window left or right changes the number of digits after the decimal points.
 Works when a value is displayed, not when entering a number.
 The number of digits is saved and restored on the next launch.
 - When an arithmetic operation is selected, it will show up on the right edge of the result windows.